[Opinion] Poland's ruling party's attempts to censor LGBTQ+ artists

 Censorship, and crowding out

-In addition to hateful rhetoric, PiS has also fostered the rapid growth of anti-LGBTQ+ sentiment through a relentless campaign to censor LGBTQ+ artists.
+In addition to hateful rhetoric, the PiS has also fostered the rapid growth of anti-LGBTQ+ sentiment through a relentless campaign to censor LGBTQ+ artists.

-PiS has stacked the leadership of Poland's major arts and cultural institutions with party loyalists committed to furthering a nationalist Catholic ideology and crowding out LGBTQ+ voices.
+The PiS has stacked the leadership of Poland's major arts and cultural institutions with party loyalists committed to furthering a nationalist Catholic ideology and crowding out LGBTQ+ voices.

 This has led to the prosecution of artists who rebuke the party's ideology, as seen in the 2019 arrest of activist Elżbieta Podleśna, who was charged under Article 196 of the Polish Penal Code for "offending religious feelings" with her LGBTQ-centric art works that challenged the belief system of the Catholic church.